jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 Many of these backdoors & malware tend to call-back to poll the C2 server for the next instruction.
 This periodic communication is sometimes known as beaconing.
 The frequency could be short or over a longer period depending on the offensive tools (aka *periodicity*).

 The samples in this sub-folder is organised into these two general types.
 There could be various communication protocols used.
-The most covert ones are those that **are not being monitored**, sometimes also known as "*side-channels*" eg. heat, lights blinking etc see BGU's research, link below.
+The most covert C2 are those that **are not being monitored**, sometimes also known as "*side-channels*" eg. heat, lights blinking etc see BGU's research, link below.

 ***Why divide into these classes?*** Some benign programs are known to beacon, eg. software updater processes & the likes.
 Rare programs (identified by their hash checksums) that beacon regularly are low-hanging fruits to catch. *Non-beaconing types that are event driven are trickier & may require network packet inspection or deeper host instrumentations for detection*.
 With the advent of TLS/SSL, it does not make things easier.